Skip to content

 Implementation via HubSpot:

-• Create custom properties for external system data
+• Custom properties — Create fields for external system data

-• Configure workflow triggers based on aggregated conditions
+• Workflow triggers — Automate actions based on aggregated conditions

-Mid-market companies have three primary approaches to integration:
+Mid-market companies have three primary approaches to integration.
+Here's how to choose:

 Best For: Standard use cases with mainstream applications